Diego Cavalieri: Cesena

 On 18 August 2010, then Liverpool boss Roy Hodgson confirmed Cavalieri would join Cesena after the Europa League tie against Trabzonspor.
 Cavalieri had been unable to dislodge Pepe Reina at Anfield since the Brazilian keeper joined Liverpool from Palmeiras in 2008.
 The deal was confirmed on 23 August 2010, with Brad Jones taking the vacated number 1 shirt.
 He left Anfield for an undisclosed fee, having played ten games in two years for Liverpool, none in the Premier League.
 Cavalieri did not feature in a Serie A game during his six-month stint with Cesena, with head coach Massimo Ficcadenti preferring 41-year-old veteran Francesco Antonioli to him.
 However, he did play a game in the Coppa Italia, with Cesena losing to Novara by 3 goals to 1.

 Fluminense

 On 29 December 2010, Cavalieri returned to Brazil, signing with Fluminense.
 After securing his place in the starting XI during 2011, he was an essential part on Fluminense's title campaign in 2012 First Division, and his displays earned him his debut on national team and the Best Goalkeeper award in that year.

 Crystal Palace

 On 2 March 2018, Cavalieri was signed by Premier League club Crystal Palace on a short-term contract.
 He was released by the club in June on expiry of his contract.

+Botafogo

+In December 2018, Cavalieri signed a contract with Botafogo, becoming an immediate reserve for Paraguayan goalkeeper Gatito Fernández.
+In the 2020–21 season, Cavalieri took over the team's starting line-up after the injury to Gatito, Botafogo's main goalkeeper.
+At the end of the same season, Cavalieri was injured and lost his starting position to Diego Loureiro.
+In September 2021, Botafogo announced the termination of Diego Cavalieri's contract.